tengmx/tengmx.github.io/pages/team.md

 #### Open Positions

-We welcome Postdoc and Graduate Students to join our lab to solve data science challenges together.
+We have a few opening positions for Postdoc, Graduate Students and Interns.
+Please send us emails for inquiries.
+Let's solve data science challenges and conquer human diseases together.